API Reference

 ) -> AsyncGenerator[AsyncSession, None]:

-A context manager that creates a session which is automatically rolled back at the end.
-It’s intended for use in fixtures to execute SQL queries during tests.
+A context manager that creates a session which automatically rolls back at the end of the session.
+It is intended for you to use in fixtures to execute SQL queries during tests.

 set_test_context